cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 In accordance with Algorithm Key Pair Type section of this document, ML-DSA key parameters have the following additional constraints:

-The "pub" parameter is the ML-DSA public key, as described in Section 5.3 of US NIST {{FIPS-204}}.
+The `pub` parameter is the ML-DSA public key, as described in Section 5.3 of US NIST {{FIPS-204}}.

-The size of "pub", and the associated signature for each of these algorithms is defined in Table 2 of US NIST {{FIPS-204}}, and repeated here for convenience:
+The size of `pub`, and the associated signature for each of these algorithms is defined in Table 2 of US NIST {{FIPS-204}}, and repeated here for convenience:

 | Algorithm | Private Key | Public Key | Signature Size
 |---